Model Validation

 For regression, Smile has the following evaluation metrics:

-• MSE (mean squared error) and RMSE (root mean squared error).
+- MSE (mean squared error) and RMSE (root mean squared error).

-• MAD (mean absolute deviation error).
+- MAD (mean absolute deviation error).

-• RSS (residual sum of squares).
+- RSS (residual sum of squares).

 Out-of-sample Evaluation

 The generalization error (also known as the out-of-sample error) is a measure of how accurately an algorithm is able to predict outcome values for previously unseen data.
-Ideally, test data should be statistically independent from training data.
+Ideally, test data should be statistically independent of training data.
 But in practice, we usually have only one historical dataset and the evaluation of a learning algorithm may be sensitive to sampling error.
 In what follows, we discuss various testing mechanisms.

 Hold-out Testing